ankitadhara28/first_model/README.md

 ---

-## 📘 Part 3 – Predicting Salaries Using Experience, Test Score, and Interview Score
+## 📘Part 3 – Predicting Salaries Using Experience, Test Score, and Interview Score

-*File:* start_to_model_3.ipynb
+**File:** start_to_model_3.ipynb

-*Description:*
+**Description:**
 A practical machine learning model that predicts employee salaries based on experience, test performance, and interview scores.
-The dataset includes text-based experience values converted into numbers using the word2number library for accurate predictions.
+The dataset includes text-based experience values converted into numbers using the `word2number` library for accurate predictions.

-*How to Run:*
+**How to Run:**
-1.Open StartToModel_part3.ipynb
+Open `StartToModel_part3.ipynb`
-2.Run all cells step by step to view data cleaning, training, and prediction results
+Run all cells step by step to view data cleaning, training, and prediction results

 ---